Call for Participants for the Second Biennial Conference

 An International Conference Co-hosted by the Communication University of China and the National Communication Association

-The deadline for all submissions is February 1, 2018.
+The deadline for all submissions was February 1, 2018.

 Download the Call for Participants (PDF) or read the call below.